Circuitscape/Omniscape.jl/docs/src/usage.md

 ## Arguments

 #### `resistance_file`
 The path to the resistance layer input.
-Currently, the resistance surface must be in ASCII raster format with a NoData value of -9999 the following headier format:
+Currently, the resistance surface must be in ASCII raster format with a NoData value of -9999 and the following header format:
 ```
 ncols         30
 nrows         30